 Bihar polls: Samajwadi Party to not contest in upcoming Assembly election, to support RJD

-Patna, Sep 22: In what comes as amajor development, Samajwadi Party (SP) has announced that it will not contest the upcoming Bihar Assembly elections but would support the Rashtriya Janata Dal (RJD).
+Patna, Sep 22: In what comes as a major development, Samajwadi Party (SP) has announced that it will not contest the upcoming Bihar Assembly elections but would support the Rashtriya Janata Dal (RJD).
 The SP made the announcement through its official Twitter handle.

 In a tweet, the party said, "In the forthcoming Bihar Assembly elections, Samajwadi Party will not enter into any alliance in Bihar and will support RJD's candidates."